The Ghost in the Machine:

 When multiple listings appear technically similar, buyers stop asking “Which machine is best?” and start asking “Which vendor is safest?”
 This information is rarely obvious in a standard listing, and consequently, buyers compensate by delaying.
 You see this in the behavior: repeated visits and extended comparison cycles without an inquiry.

-2. Non-Convertible Demand
+2. The Hidden Layer: Non-Convertible Demand

 The Signals of a “Ghost Pipeline”